General (scope, criteria, time limits)

 In December 2020 Immigration Rules were changed so that from 1 January 2021 the applicant, if there is evidence that he/she has a connection with or travelled through another ‘safe’ country prior to his/her claim in the UK, may be transferred to any ‘safe’ country that will accept the applicant.
 At the time of writing no return agreements had been reached to this effect.
 It is understood that individual casework will include attempts to return applicants under this policy.

-Although the UK is no longer a member of the EU and return agreements have yet to be concluded, the Dublin Regulation countries constitute the First List.
+Although the UK is no longer a member of the EU and return agreements have yet to be concluded, the Dublin Regulation countries still constitute the First List.
 Legislation gives a power to create a Second List.
 A country on the Second List is treated as a place to which non-nationals can be returned without a breach of the Refugee Convention, either in that country or through risk of being sent elsewhere (see Safe Third Country).
 Additionally, there is a presumption that claims from non-nationals to be removed to the same list of countries will be unfounded, unless stated otherwise, meaning a human rights claim against removal to that country would usually be non-suspensive.

 Presently no countries are listed in the Second List, and non-Dublin safe third country returns take place on a case-by-case basis.